dlock8/InterconnectIO_Master/firmware/README.md

 ROUTe:CLOSe (@100:108)        --> close relay 100,102,104,106, and 108
 ROUTe:OPEN:ALL BANK1,BANK2    --> open relay  on bank1 and bank2
 ROUTe:OPEN:ALL ALL            --> open relay  on all banks ROUTe:SE:STATe?
-BANK1         --> read which side of diff relay we are connected (H or L) ROUTe:CHAN:STATe? (@100)
+BANK1         --> read which side of diff relay we are connected (0 = H or 1 = L)
+ROUTe:CHAN:STATe? (@100)
+DIGital:DIG:DIR PORT0 0xFF    --> set the 8 bit of port0 to output  ( 0 = in, 1 = out)

 ## Relay numbering.
 Differential relay will be located on lower address.
 Single ended relay to be connected to high or low side following the address.
     Relay bank 1   100 @ 115